-Always fascinated with people and their stories (everything is a story), my training has been a weaving of natural healing practices and counselling.
+Always enjoying listening to people’s stories (every life is a story), my training has been a weaving of natural healing practices and counselling.
 Having worked in a religious environment counselling and developing educational and social programs after completing a 4-year degree in Religious Education, I then worked in a law department, studying to be a Law Clerk and ended my time there managing the administration team.
 Both career paths included tons of daily interactions with people and I came to realize that these interactions often were more focused on people’s lives and what they wanted instead of religion or of law per se.

 Yoga was a natural progression as it is a life practice that can be with you always, helping balance mind and body.
-My first teacher, Sharon Burke taught in Fergus, ON and my formal teacher training was with Rita Cupitt who teaches in Guelph, ON.
+My first teacher, Sharon Burke taught in Fergus, ON and my formal teacher training was with Rita Cupitt who teaches in Guelph, Ontario and then advanced my teacher training with the Himalayan Institute in Pennsylvania.
 Others have influenced and brought different perspectives along the way through many workshops, trainings and classes in various styles of yoga.
 I have taken and continue to take various styles of yoga classes over the years but I personally teach with a softer, more restful approach.
-I call it “Slow Yoga”.

-I trained in Ayurveda massage through Caish in Toronto and as an Ayurvedic Yoga Specialist with the Himalayan Institute, Pennsylvania as well as David Frawley’s Ayurveda program.
+I trained in Ayurveda massage through Caish in Toronto and as an Ayurvedic Yoga Specialist with the Himalayan Institute in Pennsylvania as well as David Frawley’s Ayurveda program.

 Karen lives with her husband and their dog in Centre Wellington in southwestern Ontario.
-Besides reading and learning, Karen enjoys nothing more than a long bike ride in nature, walks and of course, exploring her own practice of Yoga.
+Besides reading and learning, Karen enjoys nothing more than a long bike ride in nature, walks and of course, exploring her own practice of Yoga as well as other activities.
 Being in nature and being with family and friends leads to the most satisfying life…oh, and good food, don’t forget good food!